-PARKERSBURG - A number of activities are planned in the Mid-Ohio Valley around the Fourth of July holiday, some occurring the weekend before, some on the holiday itself and the rest on the following weekend.
+PARKERSBURG - A number of activities are planned in the Mid-Ohio Valley around the Fourth of July holiday.

 The annual fireworks show will be at 10 p.m.
 July 4 in City Park, with a rain date on July 5 if necessary.

-Boats to the island on July 4 depart Point Park in downtown Parkersburg between 11 a.m.-4:30 p.m.
+* Blennerhassett Island Historical State Park will be open for the Independence Day holiday on July 4.
+Boats to the island will depart Point Park in downtown Parkersburg between 11 a.m.-4:30 p.m.
 The cost of the boat ride is $9 for adults and $7 for children ages 3 to 12.
 The island features mansion tours, wagon rides, bike rentals, snack stand and a gift shop.

 Boat tickets can be purchase at the Blennerhassett Museum of Regional History at Second and Juliana streets in downtown Parkersburg.
 For more information, call the park office at 304-420-4800 or the visit the website at www.blennerhassettislandstatepark.com.
 The museum will be open from 10 a.m.-5 p.m. on the holiday.

-The parade will start lining up at 9 a.m. at Fourth and Butler streets.
+The parade will start at Fourth and Butler streets.
 The parade route will follow Fourth Street, Putnam Street, Second Street, Butler Street and Front Street before ending at the Ohio National Guard Armory building in the 200 block of Front Street.

-Food will be available all day, beginning with a pancake breakfast at the Beverly Fire Station from 8-11 a.m. where food will be $5 for adults and $3 for children ages 12 and under.
-The B-W rescue squad will be present during the breakfast to offer free blood pressure screenings.
-Raffle tickets will be sold for a new truck - at a cost of $10 per ticket or $25 for three tickets - with the drawing to be held Aug.
-21 during the Waterford community fair.
+Food will be available all day, beginning with a pancake breakfast at the Beverly Fire Station from 8-11 a.m. where food will be $5 for adults and $3 for children.
+The B-W rescue squad will be present during the breakfast to offer free blood pressure scr eenings.
+Raffle tickets will be sold for a John Deere Gator - at a cost of $10 per ticket or $25 for three tickets - with the drawing to be held Aug.
+18 during the Waterford community fair.
 Proceeds will benefit the fire department.

 The annual community fireworks display in Beverly will be presented at Cadet Field at Fort Frye High School, sponsored by American Legion Post 389, at 10 p.m.
 July 4.